 Earl Babbie: The Practice of Social Research

 These books are available at the program office library and can be checked out for a maximum of a week based on first-come and first-serve rules.

 (0.5 course credits = 2 semester units)

-- A Course in Traditional Chinese Medicine (TCM) ( half course credit)
+- Traditional Chinese Medicine (TCM) ( half course credit)

-- A Course in Advanced or Classical Chinese Language Study (half course credit)
+- Advanced or Classical Chinese Language Study (half course credit)

 This is an introductory course to an alternative medical tradition with an established body of theory and practice that Chinese students master in a six-year course of formal study.
 The educational objectives of this course are to enable foreign students to:

 - • Understand the basic concepts of Chinese medical theory based on modern science knowledge